AdamIsrael/CFP/generic-vnf-management.md

 ## Abstract

 The telecommunication industry is in a state of disruption as network functions (DNS, firewall, routers, etc) are virtualized.
 The days of running these workloads on proprietary hardware are ending.
-These virtualized network functions (VNFs) can run on bare metal, commodity hardware, and in the public cloud.
+In this session, I will show you how these VNFs are created, and how to manage the complex configurations between them.

 ## Related links & additional information